 If you've recently purchased a new computer with a 4K or Retina display, you may have noticed that some images on your website appear fuzzy or blurry.

 How come?
-Well, to answer that we need a brief explanation about screen sizes.
+To answer that, we need a brief explanation about screen sizes.

-The most important step is to make sure that you are uploading high-res images whenever possible.
+The most important step is to ensure you upload high-res images whenever possible.
 Most images should look great, but some may appear blurry.
-We will work as quick as we can to have all images across the platform load for 4K/Retina resolutions.
+We will work as quickly as possible to load all images across the platform for 4K/Retina resolutions.

-The Tithely Sites website platform is primarily optimized for HD or Standard definition computer displays.
-We want to make your website images big enough to make your website look great on an HD display, but still small enough that it doesn't take too long to load up your website page.
+The Tithely Sites website platform is primarily optimized for HD or standard-definition computer displays.
+We want to make your website images big enough to look great on an HD display, but still small enough that it doesn't take too long to load up your website page.

-We do have eyes on this 'blurry' issue and hope to make the platform even more 4K/Retina compatible in the future.
+We have eyes on this 'blurry' issue and hope to make the platform even more 4K/Retina compatible.